 Notably, the claims in Davis did not permit plaintiffs to demand a jury trial.
 The plaintiffs, five members of the Olympia Food Co-op, alleged purely equitable claims, arguing the defendants—former and current members of the Co-op Board—acted ultra vires and breached their fiduciary duties when the board adopted a boycott of Israel.
 The trial court dismissed the claims under the anti-SLAPP statute, and the Court of Appeals affirmed, both holding the plaintiffs had failed to satisfy a summary judgment standard.
 The Supreme Court did not weigh in on whether summary judgment was warranted, remanding the case.

-Although plaintiffs in other cases in Washington State had argued the anti-SLAPP statute is unconstitutional, Davis was the first to squarely present the issue before the state Supreme Court.
+Although plaintiffs in other cases in Washington state had argued the anti-SLAPP statute is unconstitutional, Davis was the first to squarely present the issue before the state Supreme Court.
 Opposition to the law was spearheaded by the Washington State Association for Justice Foundation, a trade association for plaintiffs' attorneys.
-The Association was joined by the American Civil Liberties Union of Washington and the Washington Employment Lawyers Association.
-Although the ACLU has consistently supported anti-SLAPP laws in other states, including by opposing similar constitutional challenges, the Washington chapter has taken a different position on the anti-SLAPP law and other state legislation protecting the public's right of participation and petition—such as by supporting privacy-based exemptions to public records access, new rules making it easier to seal criminal court records, and legislation criminalizing certain ads that a court ultimately declared unconstitutional.
+The association was joined by the American Civil Liberties Union (ACLU) of Washington and the Washington Employment Lawyers Association.
+Although the ACLU has consistently supported anti-SLAPP laws in other states, including by opposing similar constitutional challenges, the Washington state chapter has taken a different position on the anti-SLAPP law and other state legislation protecting the public's right of participation and petition—such as by supporting privacy-based exemptions to public-records access, new rules making it easier to seal criminal court records, and legislation criminalizing certain ads that a court ultimately declared unconstitutional.

-Amici in support of the statute included the State of Washington, the Reporters Committee for Freedom of the Press, twenty-six major news media organizations, and several organizations that support Palestinian rights.
+Amici in support of the statute included the State of Washington, the Reporters Committee for Freedom of the Press, 26 major news media organizations, and several organizations that support Palestinian rights.